- Best Air Purifier for Allergies (At a Glance)

 Some Interesting Statistics on Allergies

-- Did you know that approximately 50 million Americans suffer from allergic rhinitis?
+- Did you know that approximately 50 million Americans and 100 million Europeans suffer from allergic rhinitis (or hay fever)?
 And, this number is steadily increasing each year?

 - Were you also aware that doctor offices and emergency rooms receive more than 13.4 million visits on an annual basis due to allergy issues?